gudmojo/nice-things/README.md

 Otherwise you don't really know that the thing that passed testing is the same as the thing you have in production.

+## Hexagonal architecture (ports & adapters)

+Keep a clear separation between your application's business logic and the code that integrates to external actors such as the UI and the database.

+Example: The business logic needs to look up currency exchange rates via an external service.
+In that case the integration (constructing a json request and sending it to a specific server) is written as a class unknown to the core domain, but implementing an interface that the core domain specifies.

+When this approach is used it's possible to achieve high flexibility in switching to a different implementation of the same abstract service.
+It also keeps the business logic clean and readable.